raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 I explored DX11 compatibility this time around, but did not actually build the port.
 I believe it is possible, but would take some work and involve some compromises.
 One challenge is the relatively simplistic uniformity analysis in FXC mentioned above; it doesn't seem to accept the relatively common pattern (in advanced compute) of broadcasting a value from one thread to other threads in a workgroup through a shared variable, at least in the presence of "interesting" control flow.
 I could hand-craft a version that does all the decoupled look-back logic on single thread, and uses pure memory fences rather than barriers involving control flow synchronization, so it gets by FXC.
 In fact I have written a [draft of that][FXC workaround], but didn't feel it was worth the work, at least at this time.

 Based on experience of other projects, I also think it's likely that DX11, and FXC in particular, would be more likely to trigger shader compilation bugs than actively maintained toolchains.
 At some point, I hope to port piet-gpu to DX11 as well, but I expect to stick to shaders optimized for compatibility, rather than using advanced features, even if DX11 can theoretically support them.

+There will always be devices where the GPU is not capable enough to run the workload, or is on a blocklist because of bugs that preclude correct execution.
+In those cases, I think [SwiftShader] is the best way forward; it compiles the shader to run on the CPU, but using SIMD and multithreading extensively for potentially big speedups compared with scalar code.
+Elias Naur has also done successful experiments with running SwiftShader ahead of time, and that might also be a promising avenue to reduce the runtime costs of shader translation.

 ## Other projects